You are here

 View as PDF: P2822.pdf

-People often take for granted the importance of soil in their lives.
-Soils provide the foundation for our homes, cities, and roads.
-Soils are the medium for bountiful crops and forests.
+People often take the importance of soil for granted.
+Soils provide the foundation for our homes, cities, and roads, and they also serve as the medium for crops and forests.
 Soils store and filter the groundwater that nourishes our lives.
-Indeed, soils provide for the diversity of plants and wildlife that Mississippians depend on for commerce and recreation.
+They provide for the diversity of plants and wildlife that Mississippians depend on for commerce and recreation.

 Landowners interested in making the most of their forest need a basic understanding of soils.
-Forest productivity and wildlife habitat begin with the quality of the soil.
+Forest productivity and the production of wildlife habitat hinge on soil quality.
 Knowing proper soil management techniques is crucial to conserving the land and protecting watersheds from soil erosion.

 Soil Formation

-Soils form through the interactions of physical, chemical, and biological mechanisms on the geological materials exposed to the earth’s surface.
+Soil forms through interactions of physical, chemical, and biological mechanisms on geological materials exposed to the earth’s surface.
 Essentially, soil is the product of weathering from climate and organisms acting upon a geological parent material.
 These processes are affected by local topography over very long periods of time.
 Soil takes hundreds to thousands of years to develop in the landscape.
-This means soil is not a renewable resource, even though the crops and forests grown on the soil are renewable.
+This means soil is not a renewable resource, even though crops and forests grown on the soil are.

 Parent Material

-Geologic formations that are exposed to the surface of the earth provide the parent material for the development of soil.
+Exposed geologic formations provide parent material for the development of soil.
 The oldest geologic formations in Mississippi occur in the northeast corner of the state.
 These deposits are from the erosion of what we now call the Appalachian Mountains, and are as much as 250 million years old.

 Climate